anne118193/TSD-Website/README.md

 ## 5. Each Team Page
 A couple ideas for this page:
-  - include current projects/tasks to allow new memebers to find things that they are interested in doing
+  - include current projects/tasks to allow new members to find things that they are interested in doing